 “Furloughed” is not a term normally used in UK employment law.
 The Direction now sets out the definition of “furloughed employee” in paragraph 6.1 of the Direction:

 (a) the employee has been instructed by the employer to cease all work in relation to their employment,

 (b) the period of which the employee has ceased (or will have ceased) all work for the employer is 21 calendar days or more, and

 (c) the instruction is given by reason of circumstances arising as a result of coronavirus or coronavirus disease.”

 A furloughed employee will remain on the employer’s pay-roll if they are furloughed but they should not undertake any work for the employer during this time.

 From 1 July 2020 flexible furlough will be introduced.
 This means that a furloughed employee is not required to be furloughed for a continuous period of three weeks.
 The employer can bring the employee back to work for any amount of time and any work pattern, whilst being able to claim under the Scheme for the employees usual hours not worked.
 However, it should be noted that for any period during which the employee is furloughed, they must not (as under the existing scheme) carry out any work for the employer.

 What practical steps should an employer take if an employee agrees to furlough?

-It is advisable to put any agreement to furlough in writing.
+Any agreement to furlough should be in writing.
 ACAS have produced guidance for employers and recommend that any agreement to furlough includes: